ibm-cloud-docs/vmwaresolutions/vmonic/trbl_zerto_vra.md

 Zerto Virtual Replication Appliances (VRAs) are not removed after you use the {{site.data.keyword.slportal_full}} to successfully uninstall the Zerto service.
 {: tsSymptoms}

-Manually remove the VRAs from the vCenter console.
+Manually remove the VRAs from the vCenter® console.
 {: tsResolve}

 1. Log in to the vCenter console.